PLEASE NOTE: Deadline has been extended to 9am on Monday 9th April 2018

 AONTAS is now seeking submissions for The Adult Learner - 2018 Edition.
 The Theme of The Adult Learner 2018 is Taking the Temperature of Adult Learning in 2018.
 Adult education generally - but further education and training, and community education specifically - has experienced significant changes in recent years in Ireland, the UK, and internationally.
 This forward-looking edition of the Adult Learner Journal will focus on analysing the changes from the perspective of policy and practice since 2010 with recommendations for the future.

-The deadline for all submissions will be the close of business Friday 23rd March 2018 - Please note that contributions cannot be accepted after this date.
+The deadline for all submissions has been extended and will be 9am on Monday 9th April - Please note that contributions cannot be accepted after this date.

 To submit a paper: